 While in this tier, these clubs will receive zero funding and will receive zero practice space time in Recreational Services affiliated facilities.
 These clubs are placed in this tier, because they are in poor standing with Sport Clubs.
 These clubs have shown a lack of leadership, organization and overall lack of compliance.

 - Form completion

-National qualifying competition/tournament: participation in a competition that is eligible to qualify the club for a national championship level tournament/competition.
+National qualifying competition or tournament: Participation in a competition that is eligible to qualify the club for a national championship level tournament/competition.
 This is a one-time yearly value = five points

-National Club Championship or National competition/tournament: participation in a national club championship tournament or travel to a competition/tournament outside the states of Alabama, Georgia, Florida, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee & Virginia.
+National club Championship or national competition or tournament: Participation in a national club championship tournament or travel to a competition/tournament outside the states of Alabama, Georgia, Florida, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
 This is a one-time yearly value = 10 points

 - Based on the criteria, the club can earn up to 40 points in this category.